Revprm/ctf-writeup/2024/WWCTF/README.md

 ### Solution

 From the Website, we need to guess 100 flags that appeared.
-But somethig interesting when I solve a couple of them, the answer is not entirely correct, for example the flag France will be incorrect if we submit France as the answer.
+But something interesting when I solve a couple of them, the answer is not entirely correct, for example the flag France will be incorrect if we submit France as the answer.

 > Note: We can refresh the page and our progress will still be there but the flag changes